php-dev-br/laravel-doc-pt-br/mix.md

 #### Custom Configuration Files

-If you would like to completely customize your Webpack configuration, copy the `node_modules/laravel-mix/setup/webpack.config.js` file to your project's root directory.
+If you would like completely customize your Webpack configuration, copy the `node_modules/laravel-mix/setup/webpack.config.js` file to your project's root directory.
 Next, point all of the `--config` references in your `package.json` file to the newly copied configuration file.
 If you choose to take this approach to customization, any future upstream updates to Mix's `webpack.config.js` must be manually merged into your customized file.

 <a name="copying-files-and-directories"></a>
 ## Copying Files & Directories